-I should add, this doesn’t mean it’s not possible to create greate HTML5 games, on the contrary.
+I should add, this doesn’t mean it’s not possible to create great branded mobile games with HTML5, on the contrary.
 But the fact is HTML5 imposes more restrictions on the design process and will almost always lead to a technically inferior end product to the app equivalent.

 This is a big one and the number one reason to choose HTML5 over an app.